Mobile broadband deals explained

 The standard cost of a contract or monthly deal.
 This does not include additional charges for exceeding the data usage cap.

-The length of the contract, now either 18 or 24 months.
+The length of the contract, usually 1, 12 or 24 months.

 - Free usage